SaiVenkatM/saivenkatm.github.io/_posts/2024-12-29-DNN-Inference-System.md

 ## Introduction

 Deep Neural Networks (DNNs) have become essential in various applications, from computer vision to natural language processing.
 However, deploying these models efficiently at scale presents significant challenges.
-This blog post explores an innovative solution developed by researchers at UC Santa Cruz that implements dynamic batching in RAY to optimize GPU utilization while maintaining performance requirements.
+This blog post explores an innovative solution developed by us at UC Santa Cruz that implements dynamic batching in RAY to optimize GPU utilization while maintaining performance requirements.

 ## Understanding the Problem